eliasubz/eliasubz/README.md

 ### Hi there 👋
-Whats up I am studying and learning how to use github.
-My PC is trash and always fucks up.
-But I like him because he's fast and I dont like selfpitty.

 <!--
 **eliasubz/eliasubz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.